Kuibisia: Other notable characteristics

 Kuibisia is ecologically similar to other polyp shaped organisms, the Ceriantharia and the Actiniaria.
 Kuibisia resembles the sessile Ceriantharia in some features, but this does not mean that there is a relationship between them.
-Hahn and Pflug placed the genera Ausia and Kuibisia with the family Ausiidae and interpreted them as an early branch of Coelenterata.
+Hahn and Pflug placed the genera Ausia and Kuibisia within the family Ausiidae and interpreted them as an early branch of Coelenterata.

+A recent paper that describes Arimasia, also re-evaluated all genera from the same area that Arimasia comes from, noting that a similar looking genus Namalia may be a senior synonym of Kuibisia, with both possibly being conspecific with the Ernietta genus all together, noting that the differences in morphology may be down to the preservation of the fossil material.